pellared/otel-logs-talk/slides.md

 </div>

 <!--
 People usually talk about the past, present, and future.

 [click] But honestly, who cares about the past?
 We're here to talk about what's happening NOW and what's coming NEXT.

-We're not just talking about logs in isolation.
+And we're not just talking about logs in isolation.
-We're talking about how logs and how they're driving major improvements across the entire OpenTelemetry ecosystem.

 -->

 ---